y741269430/MEMEsuite/README.md

 # MEMEsuite

+Firstly, we create conda source to perform fimo analysis.
-We download the motif database from https://meme-suite.org/meme/doc/download.html.
+And then, we download the motif database from https://meme-suite.org/meme/doc/download.html.

 conda create -n meme
 conda activate meme